feegloo/koa-default-body/README.md

 # koa-default-body
-Koa middleware which sets ctx.body = '' to return 200 instead of 404 for undefined body
+Koa middleware which sets `ctx.body = ''` to return HTTP 200 (instead of 404 for undefined body which Koa does)

 ```